rafalp/Misago/dev-docs/menus.md

 `Menu.add_item` method adds new item to the menu.
 It requires following named arguments:

 - `key`: a `str` identifying this menu item.
-Must be unique in whole menu.
+Must be unique in the whole menu.
 - `url_name`: a `str` with URL name to `reverse` into final URL.
 - `label`: a `str` or lazy string object with menu item's label.